lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 It is the best place to post your questions about anything and everything related to DP0.
 People new to the Rubin Community Forum might appreciate `this video demonstrating how to navigate and post topics to the forum <https://www.youtube.com/watch?v=d_Z5xmkR4P4&list=PLPINAcUH0dXZSx2aY6wTIjLCWiexs3dZR&index=10>`_.

+Participating in the Rubin Community Forum is an integral part of the :ref:`Delegate-Homepage-Delegate-Activities`, such as sharing your DP0-related results with Rubin staff and other delegates, and also of :ref:`Delegate-Homepage-Getting-Support` for your DP0-related activities.

 **Accounts:**
 Go to `community.lsst.org <https://community.lsst.org>`_ and use the "Sign Up" button at upper-right to create an account.

-**Join the DP0 delegates group:**
+**Join the DP0 delegates group to stay informed:**
 Go to `community.lsst.org/groups <https://community.lsst.org/groups>`_ and join "DP0 Delegates".
-This will ensure you have access to the private "Support - DP0 RSP Service Issues" subcategory.
-DP0-related news and events are shared as direct messages to this group.
+DP0-related news and events are shared as direct messages via the forum to this group.
 If you want email notifications, set your Community Forum user profile preference for "Email me when I am sent a personal message" to "Always".
+Joining this group also ensures that you have access to the "Support - DP0 RSP Service Issues" subcategory.

 **Find DP0-related content in the Forum.**
 The `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0>`_ category is for any and all questions and discussions related to DP0.
 E.g., how to use the RSP's aspects for science; the contents of the DC2 data set; delegate activities; sharing DP0-related notebooks, plots, or results.
 The "Support - DP0 RSP Service Issues" is a private subcategory for technical Q&A and discussion about potential bugs, service outages, etc.
 It is also possible to view a list of all `topics tagged with #dp0 <https://community.lsst.org/tag/dp0>`_ across all categories.